 of All Folly?

-The Daily Walk with Miracles, April 17, 2017, by Paul Evans, video is Alan Watts – Seeing Through the Net, courtesy of “Spiritual Mind” and YouTube – 47:55.
-Featured photograph of Alan Watts is courtesy of My Good Planet, which is an excellent article by Colin J. McCracken I recommend to you.
+The Daily Walk with Love, July 25, 2020, by Paul Evans, video is Alan Watts – Seeing Through the Net, courtesy of “Spiritual Mind” and YouTube – 47:55.
+Featured photograph of Alan Watts is courtesy of My Good Planet, where the link here is an excellent article by Colin J. McCracken I recommend to you.

-See Zen Master Alan Watts on the Mind & Ethics, The Daily Walk with Miracles, April 16, 2017, by Paul Evans.
+See Zen Master Alan Watts on the Mind & Ethics, recently on The Daily Walk with Love, by Paul Evans.

 See Changing your life: Live Fully Now – Alan Watts & Paul Evans, The Daily Walk with Miracles, March 28, 2016, by Paul Evans.

 It is as Steve Jobs, former founder of Apple computers said, “you must realize at a deep level that you are going to die.
 You are already naked.
 There is no reason not to follow your heart.”
-And you need to quiet your mind, by just allowing your thoughts to come and go…, as your breath, too, as Ram Dass said.
+And you need to quiet your mind, by just allowing your thoughts to come and go… as your breath, too, (once you have trained it), as Ram Dass said.

 Watch Alan Watts How To Find Meaning In Life, The Spiritual Mind and YouTube – 44:30.
 Having meaning in your life gives you the purpose you have always sought.
 Find something pleasurable to you and you will have meaning and purpose.
-But do NOT simply live hedonistically, try to have a constructive purpose in life, which is the “ethic of contribution.”
-The whole purpose of The Daily Walk with Miracles is to bring logic and caring to the minds’ understanding of my readers.
-That will let me die satisfied.
+But do NOT simply live hedonistically, for your own good, try to have a constructive purpose in life, which is the “ethic of contribution.”
+The whole purpose of The Daily Walk with Love is to bring logic and caring understanding of my readers.
+It won’t change society overnight, but living as Jesus really taught allows you to understand Him and and so will allow you true happiness.
+It’s about happiness and peace of mind, not about money or power or changing society much at all.
+Trying to help you in this way will let me die satisfied.
 And that is a strong purpose, the very top of Maslow’s Hierarchy of Needs, psychologically speaking.